 Sometimes I am asked why I became a Travel Blogger.
-You may be wondering how you can become a blogger yourself.
+You may be wondering how you become a blogger yourself.
 Or even wonder how I began travel writing.
 So I thought I´d explain a few things about being a blogger and how it came about.
 I don´t think any two bloggers have the same back story, as it is such a new profession and so creative too.

 Fascinated by culture

 Travel has always been a big part of my life.
 Even when I was very young I was fascinated by languages and other cultures.
 Over the years I turned this passion from a mere curiosity into a lifestyle.
 And now a career although it has been a very gradual process to get where I am today.